 HW/SWR-REQ-423220/B-AmplifierEnableState (Default to Enabled) signal usage

-The A2B Main Node (PAC) shall change the AMPEnableState signal from “Default” to “Enabled” within 15 msec of (HMIAudioMode changing from OFF/Load Shed to ON, AND/OR Power_Up_Chime_Modules changing from Inactive to Active).
+The A2B Main Node (PAC) shall change the AMPEnableState signal from “Default” to “Enabled” within 15 msec of (A2BBroadcastState() with Bit 0 [Muted], Bit 1 [AudioNotSent], Bit 2 [Default] AND greater than 1000ms after CAN Bus Start-up).

 The PAC shall remain muted for 300ms after the assertion of the AMPEnableState signal to “Enabled” to allow for proper audio biasing.